cockroachlabs/workshop_labs/lab1_student_instructions_geo.md

 -- Q3c
 --
-How are the ranges distributed in the `rides` table after 10 minutes?
+How are the ranges distributed in the `rides` table after 5 minutes?

 -- Q4
 --
-Query within all regions
+Experiment running the same queries in **ALL** regions

 -- Q4a
 --
-What is the repsonse time of the following queries?
+Connect to **us_west1** region and run the following queries:

 ```
 SELECT locality, rides.*